 Hypertension VA rating

-The VA rates hypertension with diagnostic code 7101 in the Schedule for Rating Disabilities.
+The VA rates hypertension using diagnostic code 7101, listed as hypertensive vascular disease, in the Schedule for Rating Disabilities.
 The ratings for hypertension are 10%, 20%, 40%, and 60% depending on your high blood pressure severity.

 The tests for hypertension require readings to be taken two or more times on at least three different days.